sagar0419/k8sUsingJson/README.md

 # k8sUsingJson
 Creating resources in kubernetes without using Yaml file

+### Prerequisite:-
+This script will use the kubeconfig file stored in home directory `~/.kube/config` path.
+So, before excuting this script make sure you have kubeconfig file in the right directory and right context has been set.

+### Info To run the code
 To run this code clone the repo on to your local machine and go inside the `k8sUsingJson` directory and execute this command.
 `go run main.go`
 It will show you all the flags which you can pass to run the code.
 Flags are also listed below.